 Here at 99designs, we are doing our best to create equal opportunities for women and men alike.

 Throughout our ten-year history, 99designs has cultivated a global culture where women from around the world can develop their futures on an equal footing.
+We have dozens of female self starters and side hustlers within our own ranks, who are happy to share their advice on building their own businesses.
 Across our 120+ internal team we have a female-to-male staff ratio of 54% female to 46% male and Pam Webber does a fabulous job as Chief Marketing and Operations Officer.
 We have mums at every level across the business and our European team in Berlin is entirely female-led.
 48% of our total management is female, but especially in the area of engineering where we have a 19% female to 81% male ratio, we realize that there is still a lot of work to be done to get us where we want to be.

 And of course we are committed to giving a voice to female entrepreneurs and helping men and women alike build the businesses of the future where there are equal opportunities.
 That’s why it’s important to know that there is advice out there to support female entrepreneurs—and we’re here to spread the word!